pulumi/docs/content/docs/guides/continuous-delivery/other.md

-If Pulumi doesn't already support your CI/CD system, this guide walks you though how to create a new CI/CD system for surfacing data in the Pulumi Cloud Console
+If Pulumi doesn't already support your CI/CD system, this guide walks you though how to create a new CI/CD system for surfacing data in the Pulumi Console

 ## Overview